 - Rectocele – when the rectum bulges upward into the vaginal canal

 Because prolapse happens due to problems with the pelvic floor, it can develop at multiple sites.
-It is very common to have more than one type of prolapse the same time.
+It is very common to have more than one type of prolapse at the same time.
 No prolapse will fall completely outside the body and detach itself.
-Prolapse is not considered a life-threatening condition, but it can greatly damage a woman’s quality of life.
+While prolapse is not considered a life-threatening condition, it may cause a great deal of discomfort and distress.
+Prolapse may make exercising uncomfortable and bowel or bladder function may not work the same as they used to.

 Symptoms of pelvic prolapse may include:

-- a sense that something is falling out
+- A sense that something is falling out of the vagina or rectum

-- urine leakage, frequency, chronic urinary tract infections, difficulty urinating
+- Urine leakage, urination frequency, chronic urinary tract infections, difficulty urinating

-In addition, it’s not uncommon for women with pelvic organ prolapse often feel alone, isolated and depressed.
+In addition, it’s not uncommon for people with pelvic organ prolapse to feel alone, isolated and depressed.
 You are not alone!
 Nearly one in nine women will have surgery for prolapse or incontinence, and many others are using non-surgical treatments.
-Even more women are suffering in silence.
-Don’t be one of those women – the University of Michigan Pelvic Floor Disorders Clinic is here to help you feel better.
+Even more people are suffering in silence.
+Don’t be one of those people – the physicians in the Urogynecology Program are here to help you feel better.

 A pelvic exam is necessary to diagnose pelvic organ prolapse.
 If you do have prolapse, the urogynecologist will determine which organs are involved and how severe the prolapse is.
 Other tests might be ordered, based on your individual examination.